Between October 1996 and January 2014 Dan Rhodes wrote nine books:

 Anthropology was shortlisted for the Macmillan Silver Pen award.
 At the ceremony, Rhodes had a dramatic tussle over a bottle of wine with someone he later found out was Harold Pinter.

 Timoleon Vieta Come Home won the QPB New Voices Award in 2004.
-This was Rhodes’ first prize, and although he was mildly disappointed that he could no longer refer to himself as an award-losing author, he was, on balance, delighted to have won.
+This was Rhodes’ first prize, and although he was mildly disappointed that he could no longer refer to himself as an award-losing author, he was, on balance, happy to have won.
 He celebrated by going on the water dodgems at Coney Island, fatally damaging his brand new watch in the process.
 He had thrown away the receipt.

 Timoleon Vieta Come Home also won the Authors’ Club First Novel Award in 2004.
 Prior to the ceremony Rhodes had been living the writer’s life and hadn’t been home for a few weeks, so he hadn’t read the formal invitation.
 Consequently he turned up dressed in his idea of smart clothing (i.e. not at all smart) while all the other men were dressed in tuxes.
 [If he’d known it was a black tie event he wouldn’t have gone, as he really can’t be doing with that kind of nonsense.]